 The following is a press release from the Mendocino County District Attorney’s Office:

-Mendocino County Superior Court Judge Keith Faulder presided over Wednesday’s sentencing proceedings.
+Mendocino County Superior Court Judge Victoria Shanahan presided over the three-day trial.